-The efficiency of the facility electrical system, measured at the utilization transformer secondary and the alternative power source, must have a power factor (PF) not less than 0.95 at nominal voltage for balanced three-phase loading (phase unbalance must not exceed 5 percent between A, B, and C phase).
-Where required, use the PF correction to ensure a minimum PF of 0.95.
+The efficiency of the facility electrical system, measured at the utilization transformer secondary and the alternative power source, must have a power factor (PF) not less

 11-1.2.5 Economy.

 Evaluate alternative system configurations, and component types and sizing for economic value consistent with other criteria factors.